midnattsol/otlp-signoz-sample/README.md

 # Summary
 This project aims to provide a basic example of how to create an application that monitors certain elements using OpenTelemetry, storing those metrics in **SigNoz**, an open-source software for observability and performance monitoring.

-To achieve this, three endpoints have been created, introducing random latencies through sleep and requests that fail 30% of the time to visualize the data in **SigNoz**.
+To achieve this, two endpoints have been created, introducing random latencies through sleep and requests that fail 30% of the time to visualize the data in **SigNoz**.

 # Prerequisites
 ## Certificate